 Step 1: Cut raw meat and organs into pieces

-Cut the raw boneless meat and organs (heart, liver and kidney) into pieces that will fit through the feeder on the meat grinder.
-Mince everything and place in a large stainless steel mixing bowl.
+Cut the raw boneless muscle meat and organs (heart, liver and kidney) into pieces that will fit through the feeder on the meat grinder.
+Mince everything and place the ground meat in a large stainless steel mixing bowl.

 Chicken heart, liver and kidney are often the easiest organs to source but you can use any mix of organs when making this raw recipe.